florencito/fullstack-app-aws-terraform/README.md

 # AWS Terraform Flask App

-This project uses Terraform to provision a basic infrastructure on AWS, including:
+This project provisions a small AWS environment using Terraform:

-- An EC2 instance running a simple Flask API.
+- An EC2 instance that runs the Flask API inside a Docker container.
 - An RDS MySQL database instance.
-- Security group rules allowing proper communication between the app and the DB.
+- Security groups allowing the instance to reach the database.

 ## 🧱 Technologies